Constantier/Big_Mamma/Big_Mamma/README.md

 The package contain 2 modules:
 - get_data : set communication and request data from the 2 API
-- data_base : in charge of building a SQL database with the sales.
+- data_base : in charge of updating a SQL database with the sales.
 This DB is stored in the data folder

-**generate_db** is the main function from the **data_base** module.
+**update_db** is the main function from the **data_base** module.
 It refresh the SQL database with sales.
 **get_sports_event_europe** in the **get_data** module is the function to query the sport API

 It requires a few setup: